What Is the “Public Charge” Rule in U.S. Immigration Law?

 - Medicaid for nonemergencies, other than pregnant women and mothers who saw a doctor within 60 days of giving birth, anyone with disabilities, and children under 21

 Prior to the rule change, noncitizens were legally able to take advantage of these benefits.
 The Department of Homeland Security did not penalize family members of green card applicants.
-Still, if an applicant used two or more public benefits in a month, the DHS would count that as two months of benefit use.
+If applicants use two or more public benefits per month, the DHS counts that as two months of benefit use.

 History of the Public Charge Rule

-Beginning in 1882, the U.S. Congress established the public charge rule so that the government would be able to deny a United States visa to anyone they determined would not be able to care for themselves without becoming a public charge.
-In 1891, Congress updated the law to prevent anyone that was “likely” to become a public charge.
+Beginning in 1882, the U.S. Congress established the public charge rule so that the government could deny a United States visa to anyone they determined would not be able to care for themselves without becoming a public charge.
+In 1891, Congress updated the law to prevent anyone who was “likely” to become a public charge.
 However, neither law actually defined what a public charge was.

 - Monetary assistance under the Temporary Assistance for Needy Families (TANF) program

 - Supplemental Security Income (SSI)